richardreiter/the-fast-supper/README.md

 ### Responsive Testing

 - __[Am I Responsive?](http://ami.responsivedesign.is/)__
-  - This design tool was used to show how responsive the website is and looks across 4 different viewports (Desktop, Laptop, Tablet and Mobile):
+  - This design tool was used to show how responsive the website is and looks across four different viewports (Desktop, Laptop, Tablet and Mobile):
 ![Responsive TFS](media/images/tfs-responsiveness.png)

 ### Device Testing